Carbon Offsetting (Climate Contribution): A short guide

 What is carbon offsetting?

-Carbon offsetting can be defined as “any activity that compensates for the emission of carbon dioxide (CO2) or other greenhouse gases (measured in carbon dioxide equivalents, CO2e) by providing for an emission reduction elsewhere” (1).
+Carbon offsetting can be defined as “any activity that compensates for the emission of carbon dioxide (CO2) or other greenhouse gases (measured in carbon dioxide equivalents, CO2e) by providing for an emission reduction elsewhere".

-The importance of combining climate contribution with emission reduction efforts is highlighted, particularly as a means to address residual emissions that cannot be eliminated due to technical or economic constraints.
+Climate contribution must be combined with emission reduction practices and done in parallel to them.
+The more an organization reduces its own GHG emissions and contributes to carbon removal and avoidance, the more it can contribute to the achievement of global carbon neutrality.
 Thus, climate contribution is viewed as a critical component in the global transition to net-zero emissions, aligning with science-based targets and contributing to broader environmental and social goals as outlined by the United Nations’ Sustainable Development Goals.

 For more information on carbon offsetting versus climate contribution, read our article.